-TrustFactory CAs and RAs will accept authenticated requests for revocation.
-Authorization for revocation will be accepted if the revocation request is received from either the RA, Subscriber or the AOR of an organization named in the Certificate, or in the case of TrustFactory CA certificates then the TrustFactory PA can request the revocation.
+TrustFactory CAs and RAs will accept properly authorized revocation requests from either the RA, Subscriber or the AOR of an organization named in the certificate.
+In the case of TrustFactory CA certificates, the TrustFactory PA can request the revocation.
 TrustFactory CAs may also at their own discretion revoke Certificates